gimbalinc/airship-adapter-android/README.md

 ```

 Once `stop()` is called, Gimbal location event processing will not restart upon subsequent app
-starts.
+starts, until `start()` is called again.

 ## AirshipGimbalAdapter Migration

-update gradle dependency to `com.gimbal.android.v4:airship-adapter:1.0.0`
+* update gradle dependency to `com.gimbal.android:airship-adapter:2.0.0` -- note the group change
-update all references to the `AirshipGimbalAdapter` class should be changed to `AirshipAdapter`
+* update all references to the `AirshipGimbalAdapter` class to `AirshipAdapter`
+* add any Airship dependencies to your app `build.gradle` (if not already present)
+* replace any calls to `startWithPermissionPrompt()` with `start()`
+  * implement permissions requests in your app -- refer to this repository's Sample app for example code
+* remove any calls to `restore()` from your app's initialization, unless manual initialization is desired (see above)